WHY OTTO OCTAVIUS IS PERFECT IN SPIDER-MAN 2February 22, 2021

 You once spoke to me about intelligence…you said it was a gift to be used for the greater good…

-The good that was in Octavius resonated in Peter Parker…that good returned to Octavius to make him see the error of his ways.
+The good that was in Octavius resonates in Peter Parker and that good returns to Octavius to make him see the error of his ways.